whiteinge/ok.sh/README.md

 ## Setup

-Authentication credentials are read from a `~/.netrc` file.
+Authentication credentials are read from a `$HOME/.netrc` file on UNIX machines or a `_netrc` file in `%HOME%` for UNIX environments under Windows.
 [Generate the token on GitHub](https://github.com/settings/tokens) under "Account Settings -> Applications".
 Restrict permissions on that file with `chmod 600 ~/.netrc`!